rhhen122/fib/.github/README.md

 Within seconds your runnning the code on your machine without ever installing any dependencies.

-When you run the program you are starting up a tiny linux machine install the dependencies to that and then running it on the machine.
+When you run the program you are starting up a tiny linux machine which installs the dependencies for you!

 <br>